-Icebox conversion systems use a compressor like the ColdMachine Compressor, plus an evaporator and other miscellaneous parts.
+Icebox conversion systems use a compressor like a ColdMachine Compressor (by Dometic), plus an evaporator and other miscellaneous parts.

 The vacuum from the compressor sucks the cold gas back around, and the cycle repeats as long as the compressor is running.
 The refrigerator box heats up (at a rate depending on the size of the box, the efficiency of the insulation, and the ambient temperature) and compressor cycles on, cooling it down, running typically about 20 to 30 minutes of every hour.
 This is called the duty cycle.